 Prior to joining the Ohio State faculty, Mark Rudoff was professor of cello, chamber music and orchestra at Brandon University in Manitoba, Canada.
-Away from Ohio State, he has been invited to teach and perform at festivals including The Florentia Consort Renaissance in the XXI Century, Zephyr International Festival, and Interlochen Summer School of the Arts.
+Away from Ohio State, he has been invited to teach and perform at festivals including Interlochen Summer School of the Arts, Music from Salem, The Florentia Consort, and Zephyr International Festival.
 He has delivered presentations on performance and pedagogy at the American String Teachers Association and College Music Society National Conferences, and students throughout Canada and the northern U.S. have enjoyed Rudoff’s work as an adjudicator and workshop clinician.
-He is music director of the Cincinnati Community Orchestra, and previously conducted the Winnipeg and Saskatoon Youth Orchestras.
+He is currently music director of the Cincinnati Community Orchestra, and previously conducted the Winnipeg and Saskatoon Youth Orchestras.

 Rudoff earned BM and MM degrees from The Juilliard School, graduating with the Edward Steuermann Prize.
 He studied there with Harvey Shapiro, Lynn Harrell, Lorne Munroe and Joel Krosnick, and was appointed teaching assistant to the Juilliard Quartet.
 He later held a residency at The Banff Centre for the Arts, pursuing advanced studies with artists including Paul Tortelier, Anner Bylsma, Wieland Kuijken, Siegfried Palm, and Witold Lutoslawski.
 Rudoff also holds a JD from the University of Saskatchewan, where he was appointed to the editorial board of the Saskatchewan Law Review and graduated with distinction in 1990.
 He enjoys the odd distinction of having published an article about music in the Alberta Law Review, and one with a legal slant in American String Teacher.

-“Secrets from the CelloLab: Reimagining the Instrumental Studio."
-Invited presentation at 2016 American String Teachers Association National Conference.
+“Secrets from the Cello Lab: Reimagining the Instrumental Studio."
+Invited presentation at American String Teachers Association National Conference.

 “A Theory Prof and a Cello Prof Walk Into a Bar.”
-Paper with Dr. Anna Gawboy presented at 2014 College Music Society National Conference.
+Paper with Dr. Anna Gawboy presented at College Music Society National Conference.